TerraFERMA/schema-documentation/harness_options/simulations/simulation/parameter_sweep/parameter.md

     The values of all the parameters for this simulation will be available to this code using the names given to the parameters above.
 They will be formatted as strings and should be converted appropriately within the code.

+    Additionally, the full path to the input file is available as input_filename.

+    For more advanced usage the Run or Simulation class object is available as _self.

 * [process_scale](parameter/process_scale.md "child")